e0958902/tp/docs/UserGuide.md

 <div class="note-box">
 :notebook: <strong>Note: </strong>
-The `search` command searches for medications in the built-in medication library, which is different from your personal medication list.
+The search command searches for medications from the built-in medication library, which is different from your personal medication list.
 </div>